 Home Site Visit

-Throughout the summer months, we and our partner, West Region Wildfire Council, will conduct home site visits in order to provide you with a Defensible Space Scope of Work Report.
-For general information, please contact our Planning Department by email or (970) 239-4061 or to request a site visit, please complete the following WRWC Site Visit Appointment Request form.
+Throughout the summer, the Town of Mountain Village’s staff forester, Mike Otto, will conduct home site visits in order to provide you with a Defensible Space Scope of Work Report.
+For general information, please contact our Planning Department by email or (970) 369-8103.
+Due to snow accumulation, site visits are generally scheduled from April 1 to October 31.

 What Is Defensible Space?